andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-20-gelfands-algebra-chunk-19-arithmetic-progressions.md

 ## Key Facts about Arithmetic Progressions
  * arithmetic progressions can go forwards (in which case the difference is positive)
  * arithmetic progressions can also go backwards (in which case the difference is negative)
- * you can find the next term in an arithmetic progression given only the two preceeding numbers {% sidenote 'sn-id-whatever' 'see Problem 173'%}
+ * you can find the next term in an arithmetic progression given only the two preceeding numbers - see Problem 173
  * if you know enough of an arithmetic progression to know the details (the start value and the difference) then you can calculate the nth term - see Problems 174, 175 and 176
  * there is a formula for arithmetic progressions, where $a$ is the starting point, $d$ handily signifies the difference, and $n$ the term you're wanting to calculate.
 The most basic formula is $a + (n - 1)d$ - see Problem 177
  * to make an arithmetic progression go backwards, reverse the sign of the $d$.
 In this case the actual _size_ of $d$ is unchanged - Problem 178